huggingface/blog/object-detection-leaderboard.md

 ### What's Average Recall and how to compute it?

 Average Recall (AR) is a metric that's often used alongside AP to evaluate object detection models.
-While AP evaluates both precision and recall across different confidence thresholds to provide a single-number summary of model performance, AR focuses solely on the recall aspect, not taking the confidences into account, considering all detections into positives.
+While AP evaluates both Precision and Recall across different confidence thresholds to provide a single-number summary of model performance, AR focuses solely on the Recall aspect, not taking the confidences into account, considering all detections into positives.

-COCO’s approach computes AR as the mean of the maximum obtained recall over IOUs > 0.5 and classes.
+COCO’s approach computes AR as the mean of the maximum obtained Recall over IOUs > 0.5 and classes.

-When using IOUs in the range of [0.5, 1] for AR, by averaging recall values within this interval, the model is assessed based on the premise that the object's location is significantly accurate.
-Hence, if your goal is to evaluate your model for both high recall and precise object localization, AR could be a valuable evaluation metric to consider.
+When using IOUs in the range of [0.5, 1] for AR, by averaging Recall values within this interval, the model is assessed based on the premise that the object's location is significantly accurate.
+Hence, if your goal is to evaluate your model for both high Recall and precise object localization, AR could be a valuable evaluation metric to consider.

 ### What are the variants of Average Precision and Average Recall?